micrometer-metrics/micrometer/micrometer-spring-legacy/README.md

 # Spring Bindings for Micrometer

+## Deprecation Notice
-**DEPRECATION NOTICE: Now that Spring Boot 1.x support is End Of Life, this module is deprecated and will be removed.
+**Now that Spring Boot 1.x support is End Of Life, this module is deprecated and will be removed.
 Upgrade to Spring Boot 2.x to continue using supported versions of Micrometer with Spring.**

+---

 This project contains Spring-specific configurations and support that help you to create a well-instrumented Spring 4.x or Spring Boot 1.x application with a